marviq/madlib-locale/README.md

       * ... with named parameters

-        Interpolations with named parameters are also possible:
+        Interpolations with _named_ instead of positional parameters are also possible:

         ```json
         {